matt-FFFFFF/golang-hack-beginner/docs/Welcome.md

  **Level Zero - 100:** Day 1, it is worth reviewing the Go tour with your team and make sure everyone is comfortable with the concepts.
 This is a great time to review with the team the topics learned and make sure there aren't any questions.

-   *Next phase:* once your team has completed the review of the Go Tour, we highly recommend going through the next level of exercises, learning loops and arrays, we called this 'Ground Zero'.
+   *Next phase:* once your team has completed the review of the Go Tour, we highly recommend going through the next level of exercises, learning loops and arrays, we call this 'Entry Level Learning'.
 We have setup 2 tasks using Exercism, it is highly recommended you start with those learning modules before moving onto the core of the hack, the Book API Challenge.
-The link to get started on 'Ground Zero' will be found at the bottom of this document.
+The link to get started on 'Entry Level Learning' will be found at the bottom of this document.

-   *Suggested Path:  Golang tour --> Ground Zero --> Book API Challenge*
+   *Suggested Path:  Golang tour --> Entry Level Learning --> Book API Challenge*

-**Level 200:** Your group can choose to warm up your skills by completing the learning tutorials on loops and arrays before proceeding to the Book API (Challenge 1).
+**Level 200:** Your group can choose to warm up your skills by completing the learning tutorials on loops and arrays before proceeding to the Book API Challenge.
 The learning tutorials are hosted in Exercism.
 We suggest that your group decides on where they would like to start  Else, you can proceed straight to the Book API Challenge.
 Links for both are located at the bottom of this document.

-   *Suggested Path:  Ground Zero (optional) --> Book API Challenge*
+   *Suggested Path:  Entry Level Review (optional) --> Book API Challenge*

 **Level 300 - 400:** There is an assumption that you're very familiar with the concepts in the Go tour.
 You will go straight to your Auzre Auto Tag Challenge written by Gabriel Nepomuceno.
 You may also choose to complete the Book API path as a warmup before proceeding to the main challenge, it is comprised of 4 challenges.
 The link to the hack challenge is located at the bottom.